amithrx/MetaCommerce_The-future-of-shopping-with-Metaverse/README.md

 # MetaCommerce-The future of Shopping
 - Live Website made using Aframe (A web framework for buiding Virtual Reality Experiences)
-- Check Flipkart_PPT pdf to check for the major features that we had implemented
+- Check Flipkart_PPT pdf to check for the major features and the use cases that we had implemented

 # Website link-Use Firefox
 <a href="https://cotton-yummy-front.glitch.me">Website link</a>